-Are you interested in teaching your kids about finances or just want a more efficient way to pay them their pocket money?
-Then take a look at this gohenry review to see if it’s right for you.
+Are you interested in teaching your kids about money management or just want an easier way to pay them their pocket money without using cash?
+Then take a look at this gohenry review to see how the app and the card work and whether it’s right for you.

 10-second gohenry review